Saturday, June 6th - Sunday, June 7th, 2026

 - Players and substitutes:

-- SPA Softball rules for re-entry and extra player (EP) will apply.
+- SSUSA rules for re-entry and extra player (EP) will apply.
 Extra players may play defense at any time provided the total number of defensive players on the field at any time does not exceed the total allowed for that age division.

 - Men in age divisions 50+, 55+ and 60+: Ten defensive players shall constitute a team.